 Our business is dependent upon our employees being able to safely perform their jobs.
-If we experience workforce disruptions or periods where our employees are unable to safely perform their jobs for any reason, including as a result of illness (such as COVID-19) or restrictions put in place by governmental authorities, our business, financial condition, results of operations and cash flows could be adversely affected.
+If we experience workforce disruptions or periods where our employees are unable to safely perform their jobs for any reason, including as a result of illness or restrictions put in place by governmental authorities, our business, financial condition, results of operations and cash flows could be adversely affected.